ravendb/bootcamp/src/unit3/lesson3/README.md

 The `session` is a high level interface to RavenDB which provides the identity map and LINQ queries.
 But if you want do something in the low-level, then you should start using the Operations.
+Also, there are operations for Database Maintenance, Server Maintenance and Patching

-There is an exhaustive list of RavenDB commands available in the [official documentation](https://ravendb.net/docs/article-page/4.0/csharp/client-api/operations/what-are-operations).
+There is an exhaustive list of RavenDB operations available in the [official documentation](https://ravendb.net/docs/article-page/4.0/csharp/client-api/operations/what-are-operations).

 ## First-time using RavenDB Operations and Commands